zbyju/obsidian/1. Fleeting notes/Nx/Nx.md

 `nx generate @nx/react:component mycmp --project=myapp`

 It's recommended to have a clean git working dir before invoking a generator to easily revert changes.

+# Mental model
+## Project graph
+It's used to reflect the source code and dependencies (3rd party).